 All private streets connecting with any public streets shall have a culvert pipe of at least 12 inches installed at a point where the private street meets the public street, said culvert to be installed under the supervision of the Superintendent of Highways, who has the discretion to require a larger-sized culvert when necessary.
 This provision is to become effective for all private driveways and streets built after the date of adoption of this provision.

 Private streets may have a maximum grade of up to 10%, which may be increased in cases of unusual terrain or other features where the Planning Board, upon the recommendations of the Town Engineer, has granted a waiver in accordance with the provisions of § 140-20 of the Town Code.

+Any road, street, or recorded or prescriptive right-of-way on or over private land which predates December 16, 2009 and which provides access to an existing residence or building or an approved subdivision shall not be required to comply with this section, except that any such road, street, or recorded or prescriptive right-of-way must be improved so as to allow emergency vehicle access before the issuance of a certificate of occupancy for any new construction requiring the use of said access.
+Additional lots which otherwise comply with all sections of the Catskill Town Code may be created to front on such pre-existing private road, street, or recorded or prescriptive right-of-way.

 § 138-19.
 Responsibility for defects; civil actions.
 [Added 7-6-2010 by L.L.
 No. 3-2010]